braintree/browser-switch-android/v2_MIGRATION.md

     super.onResume();
     ...

-    // call 'deliverResult' in onResume to ensure that all pending
-    // browser switch results are delivered to the listener BrowserSwitchResult result = browserSwitchClient.deliverResult(this);
+    // call 'deliverResult' in onResume to capture a pending browser switch result BrowserSwitchResult result = browserSwitchClient.deliverResult(this);
     if (result != null) {
       myHandleBrowserSwitchResultMethod(result);